Clara Marguerite Christian: Subsequent life and legacy

 After Gordon qualified in 1918, he and Clara moved to Kinguissie, near Inverness in the Scottish Highlands, where he worked as a doctor, and their next two children – twins Joyce and Evelyn – were born.
 The couple returned to the Caribbean in 1921, and Gordon worked briefly in Trinidad, then moved on to Dominica, where he became chief medical supervisor, and where their daughter Marjorie (the mother of Moira Stuart) was born in 1921.
 In 1924 Gordon went to join the medical service in Bermuda, where the family subsequently settled, and Clara gave birth to sons Edgar and Kenneth.
 Becoming involved in the life of the community, she organized cultural gatherings, including musical soirees, at their home, and Gordon "established a busy practice".
 Their marriage, however, deteriorated and they separated permanently in 1927 because of "irreconcilable matrimonial problems".
 According to her father George James Christian, Edgar Gordon subsequently refused "to do his duty by her".

-In 1937 Clara successfully applied for a job in the Gold Coast as assistant matron at Achimota School (where another of G. J. Christian's daughters, Sarah – the mother of Margaret Busby – had earlier worked as a nursing sister) but turned down the post because of the job's insecurity, poor pay and poor prospects.
+In 1937, Clara successfully applied for a job in the Gold Coast as assistant matron at Achimota School (where another of G. J. Christian's daughters, Sarah – the mother of Margaret Busby – had earlier worked as a nursing sister) but turned down the post because of the job's insecurity, poor pay and poor prospects.

 Despite numerous legal battles with her former husband, Clara successfully brought up her daughters as a single mother: Barbara studied at the Royal Academy of Music, Joyce trained as a nurse in England and subsequently moved to the USA, Evelyn trained as a beautician and moved to New York, while Marjorie became a nurse in London, eventually returned to Bermuda and on her retirement joined her youngest daughter in Nova Scotia, Canada.
 Clara's two sons, Edgar — known as Teddy and later as Hakim — and Kenneth Gordon, meanwhile, enrolled as medical students at the University of Edinburgh in 1944.
 Ghanaian student Emmanuel Evans-Anfom remembered the "Gordons from Trinidad" in 1940s Edinburgh: "West Indians exhibited airs of superiority but when they came into contact with students from West Africa they found we were all educated and in some cases better than themselves."
 The brothers did not complete their medical studies due to financial difficulties; Hakim became an ethnologist, travelling the world with his wife and children, and Ken Gordon went on to become a successful jazz musician in London, forming a vocal group called the Four Tune-Tellers, before joining another group, the Three Just Men, alongside calypsonian George Browne and Horace Dawson, "presenting a repertoire that ranged from spirituals to bebop".

 Death

-Clara Christian died in Bermuda in September 1964.
+Clara Christian died in Bermuda on 24 September 1964 and her funeral was held on 1 October.